 Learn the Warning Signs of Child Identity Theft

 It’s challenging enough to stay vigilant about protecting your own identity.
 But if you have children, you need to actively protect their identity, too.
 In fact, a Carnegie Mellon University study says children are actually 51 times more likely than adults to have their identity stolen.
-And when it happens, it can take years before you become aware of it.
+And when it happens, it can take years to become aware of child identity theft.

-Fortunately, there are some tell-tale warning signs that can let you know your child’s identity has been compromised.
+Fortunately, there are some tell-tale warning signs that show you your child’s identity has been compromised.
 Let’s take a look at the warning signs of child identity theft.